CAFDataProcessing/worker-languagedetection/worker-languagedetection/README.md

 - Language detection errors: when no languages can be detected by the language detection implementation.
 This may be due to incorrect encoding, if the text is not long enough or if the text does not contain a language.
 Valid text should be over 200 characters encoded in UTF-8.

+- If the `customData` on a task defines `fieldSpecs` with multiple fields and `resultFormat` is passed with a value of "COMPLEX".
+This is not supported and a failure will be added to the document.